 idea and realization: Iliyana Kancheva coding: Martin Sotirov(libtec.org)

 Through careful selection of the images and actions we share online, we construct our desired identity.
 It is created to be liked and therefore it is always more glamorous, more beautiful, more successful.
 The more likes it collects, the more its ego grows.
-The personality in real life becomes dependent on the adoration and gradually starts to modify itself and obey the needs of its virtual equivalent in search of more and more interesting and creative ways to provide the indispensable likes.
-Are we becoming slaves of our own virtual alter ego or it is an extension, an augmentation of our self?
+The personality in real life becomes dependent on the adoration and gradually starts to modify itself and obey the needs of its virtual equivalent in search for more and more interesting and creative ways to provide the indispensable likes.
+Are we becoming slaves of our own virtual alter ego or is it an extension, an augmentation of our self?

 *the profile in Instagram is not active at the moment

 Some of the images generated by the installation during its first presentation at The Red House Centre For Culture and Debate in Sofia, October 2017